 Judge William H. Webster has served as Chairperson of the Homeland Security Advisory Council since 2002.
 He was Director of the Central Intelligence Agency (CIA) from 1987 to 1991 and served as Director of the Federal Bureau of Investigation from 1978 to 1987.

 He also served as a Judge of the U.S. Court of Appeals for the Eighth Circuit from 1973 to 1978 and as Judge of the U.S. District Court for the Eastern District of Missouri from 1970-1973.

 Judge Webster has practiced law as a Partner in the Washington, DC office of Milbank, Tweed, Hadley & McCloy since 2002 and continues to practice as a Retired Partner.

 William K. Zinke is President of the Center for Productive Longevity (CPL), a 501(c)(3) non-profit created in 2006 with the mission of stimulating the substantially increased utilization of people 50 and older in productive activities where they are qualified and ready to continue adding value.

-CPL was created by Human Resource Services, Inc. (HRS), a management consulting firm Mr. Zinke founded in New York in 1969 and relocated to Boulder, CO in 1990.
+CPL was created by Human Resource Services, Inc. (HRS), a management consulting firm Bill Zinke founded in New York in 1969 and relocated to Boulder, CO in 1990.
 HRS has had a leadership role in the human resources and legal fields through consulting activities that have encompassed organizing conferences and group meetings around the world.
-HRS organized two National Conferences in Washington, DC, one in 2000 and the other in 2007, relating to the impact of demographic change on strategic workforce planning, with books published after each that received wide distribution.
+HRS organized two National Conferences in Washington, DC, one in 2000 and the other in 2007, relating to the impact of demographic change on strategic workforce planning, with books published after each event that received wide distribution.